cncf/tag-env-sustainability/website/content/en/events/2025-kubecon-eu.md

 ## TAG Booth

 TAG members will be at our booth on the AM of Wednesday, Thursday, and Friday!
-Find us at Solutions Showcase <LOCATION> Come and chat to us about the work we are currently doing, different projects and working groups, or how you can get involved!
+Find us at: Level 1 | Hall Entrance N8 - N9 | Project Pavilion.
+Come and chat to us about the work we are currently doing, different projects and working groups, or how you can get involved!

 ## TAG Meetup

-We're hosting an informal meetup for everyone who's interested in the TAG ENV on Thursday, 21st of March, 15:30 - 16:45.
-We will meet on the venue terrace!
-It's accessible via the escalators from level 7.3 up to level 7.4, specifically from the MAIN LOBBY side (you can recognize it due to presence of windows).
+We're hosting an informal meetup for everyone who's interested in the TAG ENV, more details to follow!

 ## Sustainability related talks at a glance